vehicle-lang/tutorial/chapter-4/chapter-code/capucci-pdt/README.md

 trained for ten epochs with a loss that fell monotonically apart from one uptick at epoch 6 and never approached zero from below.
 The constraint loss went from 0.54 to 0.29.

+**Two things worth knowing beyond the headline.**

-**Training loss and verified count decouple after the first epoch.** The loss halved over epochs 1 to 10 while the verified count went 27, 24, 26, 24, 25, 25, 25, 26, 27, 27 --- a
+- The verified count plateaus after epoch 1 while the loss keeps falling.
+The ten counts were 27, 24, 26, 24, 25, 25, 25, 26, 27, 27.
+The loss is measured on the 1024 training
-band of plus or minus two around a flat line, with epoch 1 already at the top of it.
-Two reasons are plausible and both probably contribute.
-The loss is measured on the 1024 training images and the verification on 50 held-out test images, so part of the later improvement is fitting rather than generalising.
-And the loss sees only what the FGSM search finds, which is a lower bound on the worst case, so the loss can approach zero on an image that Marabou can still break.
-Longer training at this learning rate would be expected to keep lowering the loss without moving the verified count much.
+  images through an FGSM search, and the verification is exact on 50 held-out images, so later loss improvement is partly fitting rather than generalising, and partly tightening margins on perturbations the search can find but Marabou is not limited to.

-**The 14 flipping images are why a single snapshot is a noisy measurement.** Consecutive epochs differ by up to three verified images without any change in what was being optimised, so a one-snapshot comparison has an error bar of about plus or minus two on this 50-image set.
-The evidence that training helped is that all ten snapshots sit above the baseline, not that any one of them does.
+- Consecutive snapshots differ by up to three images with no change in the objective.
+  Twenty images are proved by all ten snapshots, sixteen by none, and fourteen flip.
+So a single snapshot carries an error bar of about plus or minus two on this test set.
+The evidence for the gain is that all ten sit above 22, not any one of them.

 **What this means for the earlier conclusions.** The reading of runs 1 and 2 stands as a description of Vehicle 0.27.1: the compiled loss did not track the property because the